 Italy has many old pharmacies.
 But Fabriano, known more for its paper production starting around the 13th century, offers the tourist a quick glimpse at the smoky, ethereal neo-Gothic fantasies that the Antica Farmacia Mazzolini Giuseppucci hides inside.
-Now a store for a modern cosmetics company called 1896, you can visit freely and buy stuff only if you have zits.
+Now a store for a modern cosmetics company called 1896, you can visit freely and buy stuff only if you have zits or other facial characteristics that might thwart romantic encounters.
 A bargain.

 Of course you wouldn’t come to Fabriano for a few seconds of “good lord, look at all this”, but rest assured, you shouldn’t miss seeing the Paper and Watermark Museum and the little theater and the many churches awash in frescoes and paintings—and you must have a coffee in the triangular Piazza del Comune where you can gawk at the Palazzo del Podestà (1255) an austere public building in white limestone, the oldest building in the Marche region I’m told.

 First though, your eyes will fall upon the Fontana Sturinalto, a water fountain dating from 1285, designed by Jacopo di Grondolo from Perugia.
-If, after you see the picture you don’t ask, “didn’t I see this fountain larger in Perugia?” then you obviously haven’t been to Perugia.
+If, after you see the picture you don’t ask, “didn’t I see this fountain larger in Perugia?” then you obviously haven’t been to Perugia where you would have.

 So stop and take a picture, rotate left and go through the archway.
 There was once a stream flowing under it.